Watercress grows in streams and ditches, however, it is now grown commercially.

 Ways to eat

 The dark green leaves have a peppery flavour.
-It can be eaten raw in salads and sandwiches, used as a garnish, added to soups and sauces, and used instead of spinach in omelettes, quiches and pancake fillings.
-Click here for recipes.
+It can be eaten raw in salads, sandwiches, wraps and rolls.
+It is often used as a garnish, or in smoothies or juices, added to boil ups, stews and braises, soups and sauces.
+Use in place of spinach in omelettes, quiches and pancake fillings.

 Boil, microwave, steam.